knowONE on Necker Island, BVI

 A Philanthropic Delegation to the Future

 Join Philanthropic Futurist, Trista Harris for knowONE.
-This is a highly curated convening in French Polynesia that brings together top experts in exponential technology on Guy Laliberté, a founder of Cirque du Soleil's private island retreat.
+This is a highly curated convening brings together top experts in exponential technology on Sir Richard Branson’s private island retreat.

 This normally closed network of artists, entrepreneurs and futurists has asked Trista to expand their connection into the philanthropic sector.
 With just a few dozen participants and a delegation of five foundation leaders, knowONE will be a once in a lifetime opportunity to expose your foundation to ideas and trends that will transform how you think about your grantmaking.